hierarchical-expressed-semantic-stack/semantic-stack/README.md

 “The corporations never solved this because anything decentralized, public, and ownerless cannot be monetized or controlled.
 Commit-based governance kills innovation.
 DFH had to come from the outside — nobody inside the system is allowed to build something that frees the public from their control.”

+Company's make trillions by

+control the graph

+control the embeddings

+control the index

+monetize the ambiguity

+lock users into their ecosystems

 DFH had to come from:

 someone not financially tied